pedrozocatelli/pedros-choice-vscode-reactjs-snippets/README.md

 ## Contributing
 ### How do I contribute?

-If you have a sugestion of a new snippet or found some bug, feel free to help me out.
+If you have a sugestion for a new snippet or found some bug, feel free to help me out.

 1. Head over to the [GitHub repository](https://github.com/pedrozocatelli/pedros-choice-vscode-reactjs-snippets).
 2. Open the [`snippets-ts.json` file](https://github.com/pedrozocatelli/pedros-choice-vscode-reactjs-snippets/blob/master/snippets/snippets-ts.json) or the [`snippets.json` file](https://github.com/pedrozocatelli/pedros-choice-vscode-reactjs-snippets/blob/master/snippets/snippets.json).